Terahertz magneto-optical response in ferromagnetic Fe-Co-Al alloys: Results and discussion

-Now we analyze the other component of the conductivity tensor that depends on the presence of the magnetic order.
-By symmetry, the magnetization along the $z$-axis introduces a spin-orbit driven difference between the $\sigma_{zz}$ (along the magnetization axis) and $\sigma_{xx}=\sigma_{yy}$ (perpendicular to the magnetization axis).
-While $\sigma_{xy}$ is zero without magnetic order, the diagonal components $\sigma_{xx}$, $\sigma_{yy}$, and $\sigma_{zz}$ are not.
+For completeness, we now analyze the remaining component of the conductivity tensor that depends on the presence of the magnetic order.
+By symmetry, magnetization along the $z$ axis introduces a spin-orbit driven difference between the $\sigma_{zz}$ (along the magnetization axis) and $\sigma_{xx}=\sigma_{yy}$ (perpendicular to the magnetization axis).
+While the difference $\sigma_{zz} - \sigma_{xx}$ does not contribute to the magneto-optical Kerr effect (MOKE) it does contribute to the second order change in the birefringence (Voigt effect).
+While $\sigma_{xy}$ is zero without magnetic order, the diagonal components $\sigma_{xx}=\sigma_{yy}$ and $\sigma_{zz}$ are not.
 Therefore, here we don't focus on these diagonal components individually, but instead we focus on their difference, $\sigma_{zz}-\sigma_{xx}$.
-The calculated values of $\sigma_{zz}-\sigma_{xx}$ for all compounds we studied can be found in the supplement.
-We again find strong variations of $\sigma_{zz}-\sigma_{xx}$ both as a function of frequency and as a function of chemical composition.
-In the case of Fe-Co family of compounds, we find that $\sigma_{zz}-\sigma_{xx}$ in Fe and FeCo have a sharp peak around 15~THz, and are nearly zero below 14~THz.
+The calculated values of $\sigma_{zz}-\sigma_{xx}$ for all compounds we studied are shown in Figure~\ref{fig:zz-xx}.
+Again, we find strong variations of $\sigma_{zz}-\sigma_{xx}$ both as a function of frequency and as a function of chemical composition.
+In the case of the Fe-Co family of compounds, we find that $\sigma_{zz}-\sigma_{xx}$ in Fe and FeCo have a sharp peak around 15~THz, and are nearly zero below 14~THz.
 Co shows two sharp features, with opposite signs, one at around 9 and another around 20~THz.
-Addition of 25\% of Al to Fe strongly changes the value of $\sigma_{zz}-\sigma_{xx}$.
+The addition of 25\% of Al to Fe strongly changes the value of $\sigma_{zz}-\sigma_{xx}$.
 While Fe has a sharp feature around 15~THz, Fe$_3$Al has a sharp feature around 3~THz.
-Addition of even more Al, as in FeAl, introduces two sharp features, at around 10 and 15~THz.
-Addition of Al to Co also introduces significant qualitative and quantitative changes to $\sigma_{zz}-\sigma_{xx}$.
+The addition of even more Al, as in FeAl, introduces two sharp features, at around 10 and 15~THz.
+The addition of Al to Co also introduces significant qualitative and quantitative changes to $\sigma_{zz}-\sigma_{xx}$.